 On March 11, 2020, the World Health Organization declared the outbreak of the coronavirus (COVID-19) a global pandemic.
 The pandemic has had a significant impact on the global economy and the education system.
 On March 12, 2020, the Province of Ontario ordered the closure of all publicly funded schools.
 This closure was later extended to include the remainder of the 2019-2020 school year and education services were moved to a virtual learning platform.
+Schools physically re-opened in September 2020 but at reduced capacity due to virtual learning options offered.
+On April 20, 2021, the Province of Ontario again ordered the closure of all publicly funded schools for the remainder of the 2020-2021 school year.
+Schools physically re-opened again in September 2021.

-The Ontario Ministry of Education has provided new funding and authorized the redirection of existing funding towards the costs related to implementing safe reopening measures and procuring personal protective equipment.
+The Ontario Ministry of Education has provided new funding and authorized the redirection of existing funding towards the costs related to implementing safe reopening measures and procuring personal protective equipment, in addition to the contribution of PPE in Note 15.